 A Lean Startup then optimizes for learning about what’s riskiest in the business model per unit time.

 But even at the earlier stages, when we optimize for time, money, and effort, people often associate Lean — especially the minimum viable product (MVP)- with a cheap and fast release 1.0.

 An MVP is NOT about being cheap and fast but cheaper and faster than the alternative.

 Consider the following MVP from Litmotors:

-The alternative was raising millions of dollars in funding, finding partners, and building a road ready vehicle which under conservative estimates would have taken the company 2 years to pull off.
+The alternative was raising millions of dollars in funding, finding partners, and building a road-ready vehicle which, under conservative estimates, would have taken the company two years to pull off.

 MVP Directive: Race to deliver value.